Concept • Bitcoin-Backed Currency

 How the Reserve Builds Over Time

-Fiat in → BTC purchased at spot → exactly covers the BTCC liability.
+Fiat in → BTC purchased at spot → exactly covers the $1.00 per-unit obligation.
 No surplus yet.

 BTC spot rises.
-Ledger 1 assets appreciate at spot rate.
-BTCC liability barely moves.
+Ledger 1 assets appreciate at spot rate. $1.00 obligation remains fixed.
 Surplus accumulates.

-Every token is issued 1:1 — the fiat received purchases exactly enough Bitcoin to cover the BTCC liability at that moment.
+Every unit is issued 1:1 , the fiat received purchases exactly enough Bitcoin to cover the $1.00 per-unit obligation at that moment.
 Surplus only emerges if and as Bitcoin's spot price rises above the issuance price.
-The BTCC liability is anchored to a slow-moving cumulative average, while the Bitcoin in Ledger 1 appreciates at the full spot rate.
-That divergence over time is the treasury company's return — and the reserve system's growing margin of safety.
+The $1.00 obligation remains fixed while the Bitcoin in Ledger 1 appreciates at the full spot rate.
+That divergence over time is the treasury company's return , and the reserve system's growing margin of safety.
+The ₿C price serves as the conservative issuance ceiling for the total system.

 📒

-Bitcoin acquired with incoming fiat at time of token minting.
-Backs all outstanding TBDC tokens directly.
+Bitcoin acquired with incoming fiat at time of ₿USD minting.
+Backs all outstanding ₿USD directly.
 On-chain and publicly verifiable.

 🛡️